-Jay’s wife signed him up to a 5-week challenge at ETS Compound in Rockhampton, a functional training gym with different high intensity classes which go for around 40 minutes.
+Jay’s wife signed him up to a 5-week challenge at ETS Compound in Rockhampton, a functional training gym with different high-intensity classes which go for around 40 minutes.
 He also had a food program catered specifically for him.

 At the start of the challenge, he stepped on an Evolt 360, and was blown away with the intricacies of how it all worked.

-“Before the challenge I’d never undertaken a body scan before,” he said.
+“Before the challenge, I’d never undertaken a body scan before,” he said.

 Jay had a strict diet he had to adhere to.
-Food consisted of everyday items but with a lot of variety such as different meats and vegetables, eggs, nuts and yoghurts.
+Food consisted of everyday items but with a lot of variety such as different meats and vegetables, eggs, nuts and yogurts.
 His daily limit was about 1650 calories and he was encouraged to eat the same foods for 7 days and then change to the next foods the following week.

 “I didn’t require any food apps during the challenge, but supplements I took included protein powders, BCAAs, ZMAs and pre-workouts,” he explained.

-Together with the high intensity classes, Jay started to see the results not only physically, but when he stepped on the Evolt 360 for a follow up body scan.
+Together with the high-intensity classes, Jay started to see the results not only physically, but when he stepped on the Evolt 360 for a follow-up body scan.